 A Mummified Toddler Was Found In A Parisian Apartment

 When faced with death, most people are shocked and upset.
 These issues are compounded when people are exposed to death in an unlikely place.
-In 1850, a Parisian couple was having work done in their apartment.
-While one of the apartment walls was being worked on, the mummified corpse of a baby fell out and into the apartment.
+In 1850, a Parisian couple was having work done in their apartment when the mummified corpse of a baby fell out of a wall.

 A Child's Letter To Santa Claus From 1943 Was Found In A Chimney